 How To Do It In Android?

-If you are a Android phone user head over to Settings > Security & Location.
+If you are an Android phone user head over to Settings > Security & Location.
 Scroll down to the Privacy section and click on Location.
 At the bottom, you will see Google Location History, click on it.
-The phone and browser settings are synced, so incase you have set it off on your browser you will see it off even on your phone setting.
-Once it’s done go back to the main Location page on your phone by hitting the back arrow at upper left.
+The phone and browser settings are synced, so in case you have set it off on your browser you will see it off even on your phone setting.
+Once it’s done go back to the main Location page on your phone by hitting the back arrow at the upper left.

 On the Location Page, you will have to toggle to switch off all location services.
 You can either turn it off entirely or choose to turn it off for specific apps only by clicking on “App-level permissions.”
 Once you are done with this you can head over and try to launch the Map app and try to have it detect your location.
 You’ll be prompted to “Allow Maps to access this device’s location?”